 Image Quality Control for Coupang Catalog

 Coupang is an international e-commerce platform that hosts billions of sellable items.
-Currently, human operators are performing quality control on only a small number of seller listings, a process that cannot be scaled as the business grows rapidly.
+At the time of this project, human operators are performing quality control on only a small number of seller listings, a process that cannot be scaled as the business grows rapidly.
 The student team worked to create scalable models to improve image quality control for the Coupang marketplace including detection of unwanted elements and image super resolution.

 Cyberworks Robotics, Inc.